arav06/aws-fundies/aws-services-fundamentals.md

 #### Spot

-Allows us to not spend a tremendous amount of money by bidding on spare Amazon EC2 capacity
+Allows us to not spend a tremendous amount of money by bidding on spare Amazon EC2 instances

 Up to 90% off compared to On-Demand

-We can only use stateless workload i.e. we can shutdown the workload and bring it back up and it will not affect the way the workload is running.
+We can only use stateless workloads i.e. we can shutdown the workload and bring it back up and it will not affect the way the workload is running.
 The data for it is being stored in a database and the workload can make calls to the database to get the data

 These servers can be reclaimed within a 2 minute warning